-- 1.1 This Health Impact Assessment has been prepared on behalf of Barwood Development Securities Ltd and the Trustees of the Philip King Homes Trust (registered charity No. 267458) hereafter the "Applicant" or "Barwood".
+- This Health Impact Assessment has been prepared on behalf of Barwood Development Securities Ltd and the Trustees of the Philip King Homes Trust (registered charity No. 267458) hereafter the "Applicant" or "Barwood".
 This Statement supports an application for outline planning permission for Land at Gosford (the "Site").
-The Site is allocated for residential development in the adopted Cherwell Local Plan 2011 2031 (Part 1) Partial Review, through Policy PR7a. - 1.2 As noted in the Planning Statement, the Site is in the jurisdiction of Cherwell District Council and falls within Gosford and Water Eaton Parish.
+The Site is allocated for residential development in the adopted Cherwell Local Plan 2011 2031 (Part 1) Partial Review, through Policy PR7a. - 1.2 This HIA has been prepared in discussion with Oxfordshire County Council and reflects feedback received from the Healthy place shaping team. - 1.3 As noted in the Planning Statement, the Site is in the jurisdiction of Cherwell District Council and falls within Gosford and Water Eaton Parish.
 It is allocated for development within the adopted Cherwell Local Plan (Part 1) Partial Review Oxford's Unmet Housing Need.
-The proposed Site lies on the south eastern edge of Kidlington and extends to approximately 27.75 hectares and is approximately 8 kilometres to the north of Oxford, 18 kilometres to the north of Abingdon and 12 kilometres south of Bicester, with Kidlington town centre located approximately 2km from the Site. - 1.3 The west of the Site is bordered by Bicester Road, whilst Oxford Road borders the south west of the Site.
+The proposed Site lies on the south eastern edge of Kidlington and extends to approximately 27.75 hectares and is approximately 8 kilometres to the north of Oxford, 18 kilometres to the north of Abingdon and 12 kilometres south of Bicester, with Kidlington town centre located approximately 2km from the Site. - 1.4 The west of the Site is bordered by Bicester Road, whilst Oxford Road borders the south west of the Site.
 To the north of the Site there is a single arable field which forms the northern part of 'Land South East of Kidlington' allocation.
-The field is bound by tree lined field boundaries to the east and west, which separate the field from Water Eaton and Bicester Road respectively. - 1.4 The application will provide up to 370 residential dwellings, with 50% affordable homes.
+The field is bound by tree lined field boundaries to the east and west, which separate the field from Water Eaton and Bicester Road respectively. - 1.5 The application will provide up to 370 residential dwellings, with 50% affordable homes.
 Access to the Site by vehicles will be from two points along Bicester Road.
 The main access point will be a newly created T junction, with the secondary access point being at another T junction along Bicester Road which will also serve the playing fields.
-This secondary access point will also serve as the emergency vehicular access point and pedestrian access point. - 1.5 The timescale for the development of the scheme is projected to be around six years.
+This secondary access point will also serve as the emergency vehicular access point and pedestrian access point. - The timescale for the development of the scheme is projected to be around six years.

+The application is for outline planning permission and details on aspects such as walking and cycling routes will be dealt with at the reserved matters stage.
 Development is proposed to start on-site in Q1 2024, with completion by 2030.
 A copy of the development plan for the scheme is provided in Appendix A.